KaiwenJon/MOTC_Transport/README.md

     └── index.js
 ```
 ## Source Code Brief Explanation
 Starting from ./src/index.js, we render a "Main" component on the root in HTML.
 In Main.js, we set up links and routers.
 Then depending which button the user presses, we direct the user to "SpotAll" or "SpotCity" componenet, where we render a list of scenic spots.
-We're using fetch() syntax to implement the promise structure.
-Every time the scrolling window intersects with the bottom element, we request another 30 items from the API.
+Besides, we're using fetch() syntax to implement the promise structure.
+More specifically, every time the scrolling window intersects with the bottom element, we request another 30 items from the API.

 That't basically how it works!

 ## Enjoy!